 Basic philosophic issues, such as the existence of God, free will, minds, the nature of reality, knowledge, and truth, are examined.
 Emphasis is on reasoning and justification.

-Offered: Fall, Spring.
+Offered: Annually.

 PHIL 205W - Introduction to Logic (4)

 This course covers principles of valid reasoning.
 Formal methods of propositional and quantificational logic are introduced to evaluate the validity of reasoning in arguments.
 This is a Writing in the Discipline (WID) course.